CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Helps share information, allows people to make collaborative changes to code and update it, allows us to go back through older versions of our work and see the history of changes that have been made overtime.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You add a 'branch' to it, essentially creating your own version of the original(main) file.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+It saves it on to your computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you request the changes you commit to the repository be shared on GitHub.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see previous versions of the files in a repository.

 ## Question 13